cprejler/4semjs-period1/README.md

   **Node.js is a run time built in C++.
 Because it is built in C++ it is able to execute tasks in asynchrously as well as run on a computer, which means it can run on a server and work with the underlying operating sytem.**

   **NPM is the package manager for node(like, pip, maven and nuget).
 It has a bunch of modules and toolsets to create different types of applications.**

-* Explain about the Event Loop in JavaScript, including terms like; blocking, non-blocking, event loop, callback queue and "other" API's.
+* Explain about the Event Loop in JavaScript, including terms like blocking, non-blocking, event loop, callback queue and other API's.
 Make sure to include why this is relevant for us as developers.

-**The event loop monitors the Call Stack and the Callback queue. **
+  **The event loop monitors the Call Stack and the Callback queue.
+If we execute ```console.log('Hi)```  then that code is put on     the call stack.**

+  **If we use the setTimeout(callback) function JavaScript will make a call to the Web API's with the callback.
+The setTimeout  function will then be removed from the callstack so we are free to execute code.
+After the x time specified by setTimeout() the callback of setTimeout() is pushed to the Callback Queue.
+The eventloop then pushes the callback from the queue to the call stack**

+  **The callback is then executed and the code is added onto the call stack, which then executes as well.
+When it is done executing it is removed from the call stack.**

 * What does it mean if a method in nodes API's ends with xxxxxxSync?

+  **It means that it is blocking.
+Code will only be run after the Sync function is finished.**

 * Explain the terms JavaScript Engine (name at least one) and JavaScript Runtime Environment (name at least two)

 * Explain (some) of the purposes with the tools Babel and WebPack and how they differ from each other.
 Use examples from the exercises.